 It is for these reasons I really value and enjoy having my fighting skills and will continue to invest in them.

-As for training and actually learning this stuff for yourself...
+As for actually learning this stuff for yourself...

 I still remember my first-ever martial arts class.
-I was nervous and apprehensive, and wasn't sure what to expect.
-Because of this experience, I always remember to explain to new students exactly what to expect on their first day of class.
+I was nervous, apprehensive, and not sure what to expect.
+Because of this experience, I always remember to explain to new students exactly what to expect on their first day of training.